Osbond/alx-system_engineering-devops/0x00-shell_basics/README.md

-The readme for 0x00-shell_basics directory 0-current_working_directory shows the current path name of the current working directory 1-listit show the contents list of your working directory
+2-bring_me_home changes the working directory to the home directory